-Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Class A Common Stock Smith Family Voting Trust 11270 West Park Place Milwaukee, WI 53224 6,285,300 94.91% Common Stock BlackRock Inc. 40 East 52 nd Street New York, NY 10022 3,171,1432 8.02% Common Stock Vanguard Group, Inc. 100 Vanguard Blvd.
-Malvern, PA 19355 3,005,417 7.60% Common Stock SunTrust Banks, Inc. 303 Peachtree St., N.E.
+Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Class A Common Stock Smith Family Voting Trust 11270 West Park Place Milwaukee, WI 53224 1 6,285,300 94.91% Common Stock BlackRock Inc. 40 East 52 nd Street New York, NY 10022 3,171,1432 8.02% Common Stock Vanguard Group, Inc. 100 Vanguard Blvd.
+Malvern, PA 19355 3,005,4173 5.37% Common Stock SunTrust Banks, Inc. 303 Peachtree St., N.E.
 Atlanta, GA 30308 2,107,4684 5.30% Common Stock State Street Corporation State Street Financial Center One Lincoln Street Boston, MA 02111 1,999,0285 5.10%

 The Smith Family Voting Trust (the "Voting Trust") owned 6,285,300 shares of Class A Common Stock and 588,924 shares of Common Stock as of December 31, 2012.
 Pursuant to our Amended and Restated Certificate of Incorporation, Class A Common Stock is convertible at any time at the option of the holder into Common Stock on a share-for-share basis.
 As a result, a holder of shares of Class A Common Stock is deemed to beneficially own an equal number of shares of Common Stock.
-However, to avoid overstatement of the aggregate beneficial ownership of both classes of our outstanding capital stock, the shares of Class A Common Stock listed in the table do not include shares of Common Stock that may be acquired upon the conversion of outstanding shares of Class A Common Stock.
-The trustees of the Voting Trust are Bruce M. Smith, Arthur O. Smith (who is the uncle of Bruce M. Smith) and Robert L. Smith (who is the brother of Bruce M. Smith).
-The trustees do not have beneficial ownership of shares of Class A Common Stock owned by the Voting Trust.
+However, to avoid overstatement of the aggregate beneficial ownership of both classes of cur outstanding capital stock, the shares of Class A Common Stock listed in the table do not include shares of Common Stock that may be acquired upon the conversion of outstanding shares of Class A Common Stock in the trustees of the Voting Trust are Bruce M. Smith, Arthur O. Smith (who is the uncle of Bruce M. Smith) and Robert L. Smith (who is the brother of Bruce M. Smith).
+The trustees do not have beneficial ownership of shares of Class A Common Stock or Common Stock owned by the Voting Trust.
 The Voting Trust has sole voting power, exercised by a majority of the three trustees, with respect to shares in the Voting Trust.
-Whenever beneficiaries of the Voting Trust possessing trust interests representing in the trustees must make the sale.
-If the trustees unanimously authorize a sale of shares in the Voting Trust, with the written consent of beneficiaries of the Voting Trust possessing trust interests representing in the aggregate a majority of all of the votes represented in the Voting Trust, the trustees may make the sale.
-The Voting Trust will exist until April 23, 2039 and thereafter for additional 30-year renewal periods unless earlier terminated by a vote of beneficiaries holding 75% or more of the votes in the Voting Trust or by applicable law.
+Whenever beneficiaries of the Voting Trust possessing trust interests representing in the aggregate at least 75% of all the votes represented in the Voting Trust direct the sale of shares in the Voting Trust, the trustees must make the sale.
+If the trustees unanimously authorize a sale of shares in the Voting Trust, with the written consent of beneficiaries of the Voting Trust possessing trust interests representing in the aggregate a majority of all of the votes represented in the Voting Trust, with the written consent of beneficiaries of the Voting Trust possessing trust interests representing in the aggregate a majority of all of the votes represented in the Voting Trust, with the written consent of beneficiaries of the Voting Trust possessing trust interests representing in the aggregate a majority of all of the votes represented i